 Day 01: Arrive Darjeeling

-Upon arrival at Bagdogra Airport, we are met by our guide and driven to Darjeeling (100km/65 miles, 3 and ½ hrs).
+Upon arrival at Bagdogra airport, we are met by our guide and driven to Darjeeling (100km/65 miles, 3 and ½ hrs).
 It’s a scenic drive through coniferous forests and terraced tea plantations.
 Darjeeling, situated at an altitude of 2,134m has a moderate temperature and was developed by British as a Hill Resort in order to avoid the heat in summer.
 On a clear day, we can enjoy spectacular views of Himalayas that includes the third highest mountain on earth - Kanchendzunga - the Sikkim people regard as their guardian deity.
 Upon arrival, check in to the hotel and after some rest, take a stroll in Chowrastha.

 Day 02: Darjeeling

 We awake early and drive to Tiger Hill (11km/7 miles) for the sunrise and mountain panorama view.
 Tiger Hill (2,590m) is the highest point in this area and famous for breathtaking sunrise view on Mount Kanchenjunga.
 Mount Everest (8,848m), the highest mountain in the world, is also visible on a clear day.
 Return to the hotel and after breakfast, we embark on a sightseeing tour of the highlights of Darjeeling.
 We visit Mountaineering Institute which houses a considerable collection of items used by the early Everest explorers and Darjeeling Zoo housing several interesting Himalayan species including snow leopards and red pandas.
 We take a short train ride on the 120 year old steam train, Darjeeling Hill Railway and stop to visit New Ghoom monastery.
-Overnight at hotel in Darjeeling.
+Overnight in a hotel in Darjeeling.

 Day 03: Darjeeling-Pemayangtse (132km, 5hrs)

 Today we drive in the morning to Pemayangtse, a fascinating journey that winds through steep descent down through tea estates and across the river Teesta.
 We enter into west Sikkim winding along the river Rangit with its panoramic view of the Kanchenjunga and the entire row of peaks.
 Check in to the hotel and after some rest, we pay a visit to Pemayangtse monastery - one of the finest monasteries in Sikkim and the second oldest, built in 1716.
 It is an impressive and beautiful building which houses an unusual Sangdok Palri "Temple of Heaven" which contains a wooden figure that took 7 years to carve single handedly by late Dugzom.
 The monastery preserves the priceless Rinpoche.
-Overnight at hotel in Pemayantse.
+Overnight in a hotel in Pemayantse.